amyeleek/sea-301d1/class-02-jquery-and-events/README.md

   - As a reader, I want the blog to use a little color, so that I can distinguish it from other pages.

 ## Technical Requirements and Grading Rubric
-  - Use event delegation whenever appropriate,
+  - Use event delegation whenever appropriate.
   - Make sure you aren't showing articles that are unpublished ("draft").
   - Add your filters to the Nav section.
   - Factor out any helper functions to a `Util` object, perhaps in a util.js file.